AdrianeNS/Switch/README.md

 ## About

 Switch streamlines the migration from Gmail to Outlook by automating the transfer of your Gmail filters into Outlook rules.
-This project is a fork of the original "Move Your Filters" project, enhancing its functionality with secure OAuth authentication for both Gmail and Azure (for Outlook) and adding Code to process exported filters XML file Code to create new Outlook rules in Graph API.
+This project is a fork of the original [Move Your Filters](https://github.com/tomresing/MoveYourFilters) project by [Tom Resing](https://github.com/tomresing), enhancing its functionality with secure OAuth authentication for both Gmail and Azure (for Outlook) and adding Code to process exported filters XML file Code to create new Outlook rules in Graph API.

 ---